Facilitator-Cards/facilitator-cards/content/blog/card-of-the-month-anonymous-q-a.md

 images = ["/img/blog/anoncardofthemonth.png"]
 keywords = ["meeting agenda", "clarification", "participation", "q&A"] photo_cred = ""
-title = "Card Of The Month: Anonymous Q&A"
+title = "March Card Of The Month: Anonymous Q&A"

 +++
 [Anonymous Q&A](https://www.facilitator.cards/cards/anonymous-qa/) is a powerful clarifying process that we use in both virtual and in-person sessions.
 By collecting questions from participants anonymously we increase participation and get the questions people **really** want answers to.